 - 9.1.1.1.
-To ensure the development of a high-quality, attractive and sustainable public realm that includes the following elements:
+To support the development of a high-quality, attractive and sustainable public realm that includes the following elements:

 - a. public streets and rights-of-way;

 - b. public parks and open spaces;

 - c. publicly accessible natural areas;

 - d. off-street trails and bikeways;

 - e. transit stations and stops;

 - f. publicly accessible private spaces; and,

-- shared and common driveways and walkways associated with condominium developments.
+- g. shared and common driveways, walkways and gardens associated with condominium developments.